 2011: Katy Perry, “Firework”

-Katy, who hosts the VMAs this year, has proven by now that she isn’t all about whipped-cream bras, teenage dreams, and blue wigs, you know.
-She has a serious side, too.
-This heartstring-plucking video, dedicated to the It Gets Better Project, was one of the first to showcase her more sensitive side.
-It was also a nominee for Best Video With a Message, a new category introduced in 2011, along with Eminem’s “Love the Way You Lie,” Pink’s “Perfect, “Rise Against’s “Make It Stop,” and Taylor Swift’s “Mean.”
+Katy, who hosted the VMAs last year, has proven by now that she isn’t all about whipped-cream bras, teenage dreams, and blue wigs, you know.
+This heartstring-plucking video, dedicated to the It Gets Better Project, was one of the first to showcase her more serious and sensitive side.
+It was also a nominee for Best Video With a Message, a new category introduced in 2011, along with Eminem’s “Love the Way You Lie,” P!nk’s “Perfect, “Rise Against’s “Make It Stop,” and Taylor Swift’s “Mean.”
 However, “Firework” ultimately lost out in that race to Lady Gaga’s “Born This Way.”

 2012: Rihanna feat.
 Calvin Harris, “We Found Love”